David Zimmer: Background

-Zimmer served several prominent legal functions in both the federal and provincial Liberal parties prior to his election.
-He was legal counsel for Maurizio Bevilacqua in the two year saga following his 1988 election, where the close results were extensively contested in court and was eventually voided by the Ontario Supreme Court.
-He also chaired the federal party's permanent appeal committee, overseeing numerous appeals during the 1990 leadership contest and from nomination contests prior to the party's victory in 1993.
+Zimmer was born in Kitchener, Ontario.
+He attended University of Ottawa Law School and was called to the Bar of Ontario.

-From 1982 to 1984 Zimmer was Director of the Humane Society and from 1993 to 1995 was President of the Alzheimer Society of Canada.
+From 1982 to 1984, Zimmer was Director of the Humane Society and from 1993 to 1995 was President of the Alzheimer Society of Canada.
 He also served as an administrative law instructor in the Law Society's Bar Admission Course.